Bharadwajk11/vendor-quotation-system/replit.md

 # Overview

 This project is a single-tenant vendor quotation comparison platform for manufacturing companies, initially focused on plastic manufacturing.
 Its purpose is to help manufacturers compare vendor quotes efficiently and select optimal suppliers based on cost, quality, and delivery.
-The platform includes vendor management, product cataloging, quotation entry, and an automated comparison engine with scoring and ranking capabilities.
+The platform includes vendor management, product cataloging with categories and groups, quotation entry with inline CRUD operations, and an automated comparison engine with scoring and ranking capabilities.

 # User Preferences